vksingh26/MongoDB/main/src/info.md

 //Difference between findOne and find. findOne will return only one document and pretty() method doesnot work on it as it just return one data, where as find will return a cursor object which have multiple data and pretty() method work with find().

 //Projection, projection in mongo is used to find set of certain/particular data from the db.
 Like if we want to just find the name from our document, in that case we can just pass key value like name:1, which will return all name from the set of data, but if we want to exclude some the data like _id or something else in that case too we need to pass key value like _id: 0 which will exclude all the _id and just return the name from the data.
 Please check app.js for example.
 //check mongoDB_projection_example.png for projection reference.

+//DATA TYPES:

+1. Text
+2. Boolean
+3. Number (Integer: int 32 (eg: 55),  NumberLong: int 64 (eg: 1000000000), Number Decimal: eg:12.99)
+4. ObjectId
+5. ISO date
+6. Embedded document
+7. Array